Understanding your blood needs

-When any of these are low, if can affect your heart, lungs, kidneys, and brain.
+When any of these are low, if can affect your heart, lungs, kidneys and brain.
 Low blood can weaken your health and recovery.
-Ask you doctor about your treatment needs and options.
+Ask your doctor about your treatment needs and options.
 This checklist may help you:

 - Why do I need a transfusion?

 - How will it benefit me?

 - What are the alternatives?